m1ch3ll3/multi-bookdown/README.md

 The idea of a multi-bookdown template came from discussions with my data scientist colleagues.
 Our aim was to find a way of producing several documents/reports that could share part of their content without having to go through each document and make changes to each one separately.

-After exploring several file structures that could help us achieve this, I came up with the structure presented in this repository.
+After exploring several file structures that could help us achieve this, we came up with the structure presented in this repository.

 * One advantage of the multi-bookdown file structure is that multiple bookdown projects can access Rmd/md files stored together in a separate folder outside each bookdown project folder.